thisiskhandev/php-crud/README.md

 # BASIC PHP CRUD

-Simple PHP basic crud, just upload sql named "crud" and make a connection to see.
+Simple PHP basic crud, upload the sql named "crud" and make a connection to see.